stshuf/loan_apis/README.md

 - The root will show all user data,
 - This also assumes that there will be no two users with the same name
 - Assume monthly payment includes interest
+- endpoint show_all_data, is just a nice little display for the root
+-